Evidence shows that, nationally, children in care don't achieve as highly as their peers.

 Research by Ofsted and other organisations, over the last few years, has resulted in many changes to provision for children in care, including the introduction of the LAC Pupil Premium and the development of the designated teacher role.

-Improving outcomes for children in care and previously looked after children
+Improving outcomes for children in care

 - high expectations of what children in care can achieve, linked to excellent whole school approaches to teaching and learning.